thucdx/news-trending/README.md

 + Finding `top-n` related articles for a given topic

-We get from topic the top words, and use this words to search for articles.
+We get from topic the top words, and use these words to search for articles.
 Ranking these articles by scores and retrieve the top.
 Leverage Solr's search power to do this task.

 ```scala